Issac909/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The DOM stands for Document Object Model.
+It allows you to apply html and css styles to a webpage through javascript.

 2. What is an event?
+An event is an option given when working in the DOM.
+They can be attached to HTML elements through methods like '.onclick' to look for things like when that element is clicked.

 3. What is an event listener?
+Event listeners allow us to add style changes to our target element when an event is triggered.

 4. Why would we convert a NodeList into an Array?
+NodeList and Javascript are both 'array like', but run off different API.
+Therefore there are certain methods that we need when working with our data, but cant be accessed when in a NodeList.

 5. What is a component?
+A component is a template for external data to be passed in and applied to a web page.

 ### Git Set up